Economic and Commercial Affairs Section/Swiss Business Hub India

 A third, updated edition was published in November 2017.
 Download guidelines

 Beginning of our trade relations

 The commercial and trading relationship between India and Switzerland date back to the pre-independence days of India.
 It was as early as 1851 that a Swiss operation was established in India by the Volkart Brothers.
-This relationship got further reinforced when India and Switzerland signed the Treaty of Friendship on 14th August 1948, the first such treaty to be signed by independent India.
+This relationship got further reinforced when India and Switzerland signed the Treaty of Friendship on 14th August 1948, one of the first such treaties to be signed by independent India.

-Furthermore, the various bilateral agreements, e.g. Double Taxation Avoidance Agreement, Promotion and Protection of Investments Agreement, and Agreement on Social Security, provide business-friendly environment for enterprises of both the countries.
+Furthermore, the various bilateral agreements, e.g. Double Taxation Avoidance Agreement, and Agreement on Social Security, provide business-friendly environment for enterprises of both the countries.